Actor portrayals

 Discover helpful resources, including organizations that support TD and mental health.
 Many advocacy groups have specific resources for care partners.

-view resourcesYou can use the Doctor Discussion Guide to get helpful info on how to have a productive in-person or telemedicine appointment.
+Use the Doctor Discussion Guide to get helpful info on how to have a productive appointment.

 Find psychiatrists, neurologists, and other advanced-practice healthcare providers experienced with diagnosing and treating TD.
-Talk about your uncontrollable body movements with them and learn about treatments that could help you manage TD.
+Learn about treatments that could help your loved one manage TD.